Garry Marshall: Death and tributes

-On the morning of July 19, 2016, Marshall, aged 81, died at a hospital in Burbank, California, due to complications of pneumonia after suffering a stroke.
+Marshall died at a hospital in Burbank, California, on the morning of July 19, 2016, due to complications of pneumonia after suffering a stroke.
+He was 81.

+Marshall was cremated at Forest Lawn - Hollywood Hills Cemetery in its crematory alongside his sister upon her death in 2018.
+His memorial tribute was held at California State University, Northridge's Younes and Soraya Nazarian Performing Center for the Performing Arts on November 13, 2016.

-Henry Winkler paid tribute to Marshall on Barry in 2019 and SAG-AFTRA made a Memoriam Tribute to Marshall on the SAG Awards in 2019.
-Also, Julia Roberts paid tribute to Marshall in Pretty Woman: The Musical, in 2018.
+Henry Winkler paid tribute to him on Barry in 2019, and SAG-AFTRA made a Memoriam Tribute to Marshall on the SAG Awards in 2019.
+Julia Roberts paid tribute to him in Pretty Woman: The Musical in 2018.
+She also paid tribute to him in an interview: "To know Garry Marshall was to love him.
+And I was luckier than most to have loved him for my entire adult life and luckier still to have been loved by him because his love was unconditional, inexhaustible and magical."

 ABC aired the special The Happy Days of Garry Marshall on May 12, 2020.